paulkarpenko/us-code-ui/uscode/title-20-education/chapter-026-support-and-scholarship-in-humanities-and-arts-museum-services.md

   (A) provides assurances that the grant recipient will comply with the requirements of paragraph (2)(B);

-  (B) provides that funds paid to the grant recipient will be expended solely on programs which carry out the objectives of subsection (c) of this section;
+  (B) provides that funds paid to the grant recipient will be expended solely on programs which carry out the objectives of subsection (c);

   (C) establishes a membership policy which is designed to assure broad public representation with respect to programs administered by such grant recipient;